gonzaleze/wfm-training/README.md

 # Demo 3.
 Integration with GitHub and WFM
 ### RBC Training 2024.
 NSP Workflow Manager

 This repository serves as a demonstration of integration with GitHub and Workflow Management (WFM) tools.
-In this repository, the DevOps team will update all the workflows done for NSP (Network Security Platform) using Mistral.
+In this repository, the DevOps team will update all the workflows done for NSP (Network Services Platform) using Mistral.

 ## About
 This repository is solely for the purpose of a dummy demo.
 It showcases how GitHub can be integrated with Workflow Management tools like Mistral for managing and automating tasks related to network security.